ZyannahMallick/workshop/project1.md

 ![](syr_pop19_adm2.png)

 Part two is where I switched over to Syria, as Morocco had to many grid cells and I did not want to focus on just one reigon of Morocco.
-The first image shows the populations in Syria's governoates/provinces (adm1) and the second image is .
-For this part, I had trouble identifying when to use
+The first image shows the populations in Syria's governoates/provinces (adm1) and the second image is its districts (adm2).
+The stretch goal was fairly straightforward, as I only had to switch adm1 with adm2.
+For this part, I sometimes had trouble identifying when to use what variable and where as I would sometimes get confused with the totals varaible versus population values variable but with a little bit of help from my teammates, I was able to understand the code better and figure it out.

 ## Part 3
 ### Population Density of Syria in 2019